 1. Change your word choice to build self-confidence

 There is no such thing as failure if you actually went for something but the outcome wasn’t what you desired.
 Yes, you didn’t get what you wanted but you did learn something.
 These learning experiences are how we become better and more confident in our abilities.

-Small improvements, over time, result in big time change.
+Small improvements, over time, result in big-time change.
 Focus on improving the process.
 The outcome will take care of itself.

-2. Believe that nothing is impossible.
+2. When building self-confidence, believe that nothing is impossible

 The universe says only two things are impossible: perpetual motion and violation of causality.
 In other words, everything runs out of energy and you can’t reverse the flow of time.

-3. You are insignificant.
+3. You are insignificant

-Scientist estimate that it’s about 13.82 billion years old.
+Scientists estimate that the universe is about 13.82 billion years old.
 I’ll write it again differently so that the point is made.
-The universe is 13,000,000,000,000 years.
+The universe is 13,000,000,000,000 years old.

 That’s 15 digits long.
 You’re only going to live 2 digits long.
-Maybe 3 if you’re really lucky.
+Maybe 3, if you’re really lucky.
 This means that your life is effectively worthless.
 The blink of an eye last 300 to 400 milliseconds.
 That’s roughly a 1/3 of a second.
 If the universe were an eye, you don’t even live for 1/10 of its blink.

 Do the thing which overlaps with your minimum income requirements for a stress-free life and brings you the greatest enjoyment.

 Most people mess this one up.
 As a result, they lack confidence for one of two reasons: they spend their life doing something they hate or they’re broke as hell.
 It’s hard to be confident when you hate most of your life.
 It’s also hard to be confident if you’re broke with no prospects for making money.

-5. Money neither provides nor deprives you of happiness.
+5. Money neither provides nor deprives you of happiness

 The more action you take, the easier it is to fool yourself into being confident.
 This is because nothing makes you feel better than success.

-7. “Fake it till you make it”.
+7. “Fake it till you make it” can work

 I once read that “it’s easier to act your way into a new way of thinking than it is to think yourself into a new way of acting”.
 Confidence is a state of mind and nothing else.

-At the end of the day, it’s a thought process which makes you act with the conviction that your desires will come to pass.
+At the end of the day, it’s a thought process that makes you act with the conviction that your desires will come to pass.
 If you take physical action that leads you closer to your desire–even if you don’t believe you can do it when you start–your confidence will gradually increase.

-8. Very few things in this world are objectively true.
+8. Very few things in this world are objectively true

-Learn to lie to yourself.
-If you can tell yourself a convincing lie that gets you to act, it’s more useful than a thousand little truths that give you reasons why you won’t succeed.
+A convincing lie that gets you to act is more useful than a thousand truths explaining why you’ll fail.
 When objective reality and your subjective perspective clash, you’ll feel resistance from the universe.
 The more outrageous your perspective, the harder reality will try to beat you into submission.

-9. Almost nothing works the right way the first time.
+9. Almost nothing works the right way the first time

 Or the second time.
 And most times not on the tenth try either.
 Who knows how long it’ll take but as long as you’re learning from each time, you’ll get there eventually.

-10. Always give back to the world in whatever capacity you can.
+10. Always give back to the world in whatever capacity you can

 No matter where you are in life, there is something that you can do to make another person’s life better.
 There is some lesson that only you can impart.